0xTamil/awesome-low-level/README.md

 If you're simply curious about how computers actually work and want to dig deeper than most beginner programming courses go, then this megathread was made for you.

+The goal isn't to turn you into an expert overnight.
+It's simply to give you a starting point, help you understand what to learn next, and make the path a little less confusing.

 ---

 ## How to Refer ?